 #2 Lightweight and portable

-Unlike dumbbells, kettle bells, metal plates, etc., band exercises do not depend on gravity for resistance.
+Unlike dumbbells, kettle bells, metal plates, etc., resistance band exercises do not depend on gravity for resistance.
 Instead it creates resistance through its elasticity.
 Therefore, bands are not heavy.
 This makes it easy to store and carry around.
 Just chuck it in your bag and you're good to go!